Food as Medicine

 Signal literacy: the skill of reading your body’s data instead of your to-do list.

-Architecture over state.
-A reset changes how you feel temporarily.
-Rhythm changes the default your nervous system falls back on when life gets hard.
-The four anchor points — wake-up prep, the warm lunch, the 3pm energy audit, the 9pm body scan — are infrastructure.
-They compound invisibly.
-One day your 3pm hasn’t crashed in weeks and you can’t pinpoint when it changed.
+The four anchor points — wake-up prep, the warm lunch, the 3pm energy audit, the 9pm body scan — are your infrastructure, and they compound invisibly.
+One day your 3pm hasn’t crashed in weeks, and you can’t pinpoint when it changed.

 Borrowed work vs. owned work.
-The grind protects the dream.
-As long as the dream stays in the someday folder, it can’t fail.
-The moment you claim the time, possibility becomes specific… and specific can be judged.
-Which is why you don’t start by finding your purpose.
-You start by eating lunch.
+Consider this: the grind protects your dream.
+As long as your dream stays in the someday folder, it can’t fail.
+The moment you claim the time, possibility becomes specific, and specific can be judged.

 The method: Reset → Rhythm → Create